 When configured, OverOps uses the original source code instead of decompiling it from the JVM.

 Search the source code or the variable grid for any variable name or value using Search Variables.
 Click here to learn more about variable search.

 Recorded Variables displays the variable values and objects accessible from the method.
-Objects can be explored up to five levels deep into the code.
+Objects can be explored up to ten levels deep into the code.
 Click the button that appears when hovering over the object, to view its contents as a JSOB.
 The content can be copied to the clipboard.

 The Recorded Variables pane contains all local variables and parameters (including "this" in non-static methods).
 The first method also contains thread-local variables defined for this thread as well as SLF4J and Log4J Mapped Diagnostics Context (MDC) values.

 The choice of the collected variables most relevant within an allocated timeframe is determined by the micro-agent using an adaptive machine learning algorithm.
 The selection process involves which and how many variable to collect, the number of items to collect, the length of string to capture, etc.